 When driving, on the other hand, you can get straight to the entrance by El Kiosko Restaurant and take the shuttle bus back when you are finished hiking.

 You can put “El Kiosko Restaurant Ardales” into the GPS and it will easily get you there.
-Just make sure it’s in Ardales/El Chorro when you choose in the GPS as there are other restaurants by the same name other places in Andalucia.
+Just make sure it’s in Ardales/El Chorro when you choose in the GPS as there are other restaurants by the same name in other places in Andalucia.

 Approximate driving time to El Kiosko Restaurant from the following cities: